Twig6943/PVZGE-Electron/README.md

 Chromium webgl functionality highly experimental on linux/mac (especially when using the wayland backend).
 See [this issue](https://github.com/Gzh0821/pvzg_site/issues/85)

-If you're using wine wayland driver, you might need to start the .exe with `--in-process-gpu` for it to work properly.
+If you're using wine wayland driver/wine-crossover you might need to start the .exe with `--in-process-gpu` for it to work properly.

 # Game running without XWayland, with gpu acceleration